KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## timestampindex

-`timestampindex` instructs a KMD-based coin daemon to maintain a timestamp index for all block hashes.
+`timestampindex` instructs a Smart Chain to maintain a timestamp index for all block hashes.

 We recommend that the user [manually delete the blockchain data](../installations/common-runtime-parameters.html#manually-deleting-blockchain-data) before initiating this parameter.

 ::: tip
-The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.
+The <b>reindex</b> parameter is not a viable alternative method for re-syncing the Smart Chain in this circumstance.
 :::

 #### :pushpin: Examples: